Spaying or Neutering Your Dog

 However, the advantages of spaying or neutering a dog will outweigh the disadvantages in most cases.

 Your vet can recommend pain management techniques and prescribe pain medication in case it’s required.
-Though your dog may be recovering well and feeling playful, do not let him or her run around before they are actually healed.
+Though your dog may be recovering well and feeling playful, do not let him or her run around before they are healed.

 You can help ensure your dog has a comfortable, safe recovery from a spaying or neutering procedure by taking some of these precautions:

 - Check your dog’s incision daily to ensure it’s healing correctly.
-If you notice swelling, discharge, redness or a foul odor, contact your vet immediately as this could be a sign of infection.
+If you notice swelling, discharge, redness, or a foul odor, contact your vet immediately as this could be a sign of infection.

-- Also contact your vet if your dog seems lethargic, uncomfortable, has a reduced or non-existent appetite, has diarrhea or is vomiting.
+- Also contact your vet if your dog seems lethargic, uncomfortable, has a reduced or non-existent appetite, has diarrhea, or is vomiting.

-- Have your dog wear a cone (commonly known as a “cone of shame”) or other accessory that will help prevent them from licking their incision site, which could lead to infection.
+- Have your dog wear a cone (commonly known as a “cone of shame”) or another accessory that will help prevent them from licking their incision site, which could lead to infection.
 Your vet can recommend the appropriate cone for your dog.